Rhythm Pattern Builder & Practice Tool

 Create and practice drum rhythms by combining Kick, Snare, Hi-Hat, Tom, and Clap

 Place Kick, Snare, Hi-Hat, Tom, and Clap on a grid to build rhythm patterns, then play them at any BPM or time signature.
-Save patterns you use often, and share them as links via URL parameters (?bpm=120&beats=...).
-Switch to sheet mode to write out rhythms with 8th, 16th, and triplet rests and practice reading them.
+Choose a grid resolution from 1/8 down to 1/128, save patterns you use often, and share them as links via URL parameters (?bpm=120&beats=...).

 DAW Sequencer